Skip to main content

 Translating missing strings

-Since technical development happens more frequently than translations, chances are that developers introduce new strings that need to be translated, and will be stored as empty strings (defaulting to English) in the translation files.
+Technical development happens more frequently than translations.
+Thus, chances are that developers introduce new strings that need to be translated and will be stored as empty strings (defaulting to English) in the translation files.

 In order to more easily spot and translate the missing strings, we have two CLI tools: